Vegan tofu wrap

 - Cut the tofu into strips and place in a large bowl to season with the seasonings and coat with corn starch

-- Oil a pan on medium heat and fry up the tofu in a single layer, giving each tofu strip space, until golden brown on each side.
+- Oil a pan or nonstick skillet on medium heat and fry up the tofu in a single layer, giving each tofu strip space, until golden brown on each side.

 - Place the tofu sticks and fresh vegetables in the middle of each tortilla, top with Italian or vegan ranch dressing or your favorite hot sauce or creamy hummus, then wrap up the tortilla.